 I’ve read that interior designer Michael Nolder was tasked with creating ‘New Zealand’s best bar and something completely over the top’ when redesigning Hippopotamus Bar at Museum Art Hotel in Wellington.
 In my opinion he nailed it, here it is in all its elegant glory ……..

 The rooms at the hotel are currently undergoing a ‘Coco Chanel inspired’ renovation.
 The Classic Rooms we’ve stayed in were definitely missing the quirky and creative touches apparent throughout the public areas of the hotel.
-There was nothing at all wrong with the rooms, but it sounds like the … Read the rest
+There was nothing at … Read the rest